Robert Curry (wrestler)

-Robert Samuel Curry (August 14, 1882 – November 12, 1944), was a wrestler of the early twentieth century.
-He was born in New York, New York.
+Robert "Bob" Samuel Curry (August 14, 1882 – November 12, 1944) was an American wrestler of the early twentieth century.

 In 1903, the National Wrestling Championships were held in the gymnasium of the New Polo Athletic Association at One Hundred and Twenty Ninth Street and Park Avenue, New York.
-Curry won the 105 pounds championship by defeating Gustav Bauer representing the National Turn Verein club in the final in 17 seconds.
+Curry won the 105 pounds championship by defeating Gustave Bauer representing the National Turn Verein club in the final in 17 seconds.
 Bauer subsequently won a silver medal at the 1904 St. Louis Olympic Games in the Flyweight (up to 55 kg/121.25 lb.) division.